 What is an armature and do you need one?
-An armature is the framework for your sculptures in progress.
+This article is for those of you interested in free-standing sculpture that you plan on painting later, such as paper-mache (something I really want to get into, but mostly I’ve worked with clay!)
+An armature is the framework for your sculpture.
 They are usually made of something like wire or wood.
 Their function is to give projects a more stable “infrastructure” – especially for sculptures that are voluminous, bulky, or have extraneous features such as the limbs of human figures or animals.

 If it helps, think of an armature as the “skeleton” that supports your sculpture just like your skeleton supports your body.

 In this article we’ll take a look at what armatures do, how they work, and examples of their use, as well as the kinds of sculptural objects that need them for added support.
 Then we’ll look at different types, some you can buy and some you can DIY.
 So without further ado, let’s dive in!